apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the name of the Component.
+<p>Specifies the Component&rsquo;s name.
-This name is also part of the Service DNS name and must comply with the IANA service naming rule.
+It&rsquo;s part of the Service DNS name and must comply with the IANA service naming rule.
-When ClusterComponentSpec is referenced as a template, the name is optional.
-Otherwise, it is required.</p>
+The name is optional when ClusterComponentSpec is used as a template (e.g., in <code>shardingSpec</code>), but required otherwise.</p>
 </td>
 </tr>
 <tr>